-Introduction to Technical Theatre (0670) 1/2 Credit 20 Weeks Grades 8, 9

-Prerequisites: Students who have either a love of acting or would like to be on a stage or tech crew.
+Introduction to Technical Theatre (0670) 1/2 Credit Grades 8, 9 20 Weeks Prerequisites: Students who have either a love of acting or would like to be on a stage or tech crew.
 This course is designed to work alongside the course Scenic Design and Show Control.
 Courses can be taken in any order.
+This course is Part I of a 2 course offering.
+Part II is Scenic Design and Show Control.
 "We are live in 30 seconds people....ready on lights?"
 "Lights are good."
 "Sound team?"
 "Monitors are ready.
-Front of House levels are set, Preshow music fading...GO."
-"Video are you rolling?"
+Front of House levels are set, Pre Show music fading NOW."
+"Video are you set and rolling?"
 "Roger that- we are live.
-Projecting pre-show credits...GO" Backstage: Are we ready?"
+Projecting pre-show credits...NOW' Backstage: Are we a go?"
 "Places people!
 Yes - All cast is set and we are ready.
 "Ok, everybody - let's do this!"
 It takes a village to make everything go right for live performances.
 Welcome to the village!
-After this course, you'll have a solid appreciation for what each actor and crew member brings to the table.
+After this course, you'll have a solid appreciation for what each crew member brings to the table.
 No matter your background, there is something here for you.